Cyezd/fm/README.md

 6. Be sure to let the `Gradle Syc` process complete before moving on.
 When the process is complete, a message will display saying `Gradle build finished in X seconds`.

 ## View the Andriod-RadioPlayer project files
-To view the source files of the demo project, click on the `Project View` from the left side menu (or use CMD+1 shortcut).
+To view the source files of the project, click on the `Project View` from the left side menu (or use CMD+1 shortcut).

 ## Run the Android-RadioPlayer project
 To run the project, you must have a virtual device or USB device setup with-in Android Studio.
 To learn more about creating and managing virtual devices, please read the [ADV Developer guide](https://developer.android.com/studio/run/managing-avds.html).